Understanding Liability and Your Rights After an E-Scooter Crash

 Hiring an experienced lawyer ensures:

-- Access tomedical experts who can prove long-term damages.
+- Access to medical experts who can prove long-term damage.

 - Courtroom representation if insurers refuse fair payment.